alexander-hergert/Calculator-App/README.md

 - Perform mathematical operations like addition, subtraction, multiplication, and division
 - Adjust the color theme based on their preference
 - **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser

+## My process

+- Plan the design and structure
+- Add basic structures and create components
+- Add basic styles to have a simple structure
+- Add logic to calculator using a reducer
+- Add keylisteners
+- Create Themes with ThemeProvider and context
+- Make responsiveness
+- Manual testing
+- Fix issues in logic and styles

+### Built with

+- React
+- Styled Components
+- Vite

+### What I learned

+- Learned about ThemeProvider and more about props in Styled Components
+- Practice useReducer and context API in React